cl2493/cs386/Deliverables/D.2 Requirements.md

 Grading criteria (6 points): Use the provided format.
 The user stories should be in an adequate level of granularity (not too broad nor too specific).
 Provide the priority and estimation for each user story.

+Prioruty level: 1 (high) - 8 (low)

-**User Story 1**: "As a property owner, I want to see which listings users like most, so that I can use what makes the most liked popular in my listing."
+**P1**: As a property owner, I want a community of verified traveling professionals so that I can have peace of mind regarding my property.

-**User Story 2**: As a travel nurse, I want to use the filters to find a home for my family of 4 so that my family can stay together.
+**P2**: As a Travel Nurse, I want housing where there is a low crime rate, so I can feel safe when I commute to work.

-**User Story 3**: As a hiring manager for a hospital, I want to provide an easy housing directory for travel nurses so that they can easily find suitable accommodations near the hospital.
+**P3**: As a hospital in a rural area, I want an easy way for travel nurses to book housing, so that I have more support in emergency situations.

-**User Story 4**: As a travel nurse, I want a review-driven site so that I can better understand a property and its owner before commiting.
+**P4**: As a travel nurse, I want a review-driven site so that I can better understand a property and its owner before commiting.

-**User Story 5**: As a property owner, I want a community of verified traveling professionals so that I can have peace of mind regarding my property.
+**P5**: As a travel nurse, I want to use the filters to find a home for my family of 4 so that my family can stay together.

-**User Story 6**: As a Property Owner, I want a flexible cancellation policy, so I can look for urgent replacement if necessary.
+**P6**: As a Property Owner, I want a flexible cancellation policy, so I can look for urgent replacement if necessary.

-**User Story 7**: As a Travel Nurse, I want housing where there is a low crime rate, so I can feel safe when I commute to work.
+**P7**: As a property owner, I want to see which listings users like most, so that I can use what makes the most liked popular in my listing.

-**User Story 8**: As a hospital in a rural area, I want an easy way for travel nurses to book housing, so that I have more support in emergency situations.
+**P8**: As a hiring manager for a hospital, I want to provide an easy housing directory for travel nurses so that they can easily find suitable accommodations near the hospital.